 We did this last year along with the brownies.
 Although it’s more labor intensive than brownies, the lemonade still sold well.

-We used this inexpensive lemon juicer and it was a LIFE SAVER!
 I never knew how labor intensive juicing lemons was until I was staring down a crate full of them!
 LOL

 6) Essential Oil Infused Candles